-

 Of the eighty-eight notes on a standard piano keyboard1, only the lowest three are in the subcontrabass register; the register from C0 to B0.

 This has helped perpetuate an idea that the subcontrabass register is somehow unprecedented or without musical value.
 In fact, the subcontrabass register has long been a staple in music written for the one existing instrument capable of playing easily in that register: the organ.
-On the organ, groups of pipes intended to sound two octaves lower than written—and thus include the subcontrabass register—are termed 32′ stops due to the length of tubing necessary to produce the lowest C. These low notes are important enough that even smaller organs without them often seek to emulate their sound digitally or with resultant tones.
+On the organ, groups of pipes intended to sound two octaves lower than written—and thus include the subcontrabass register—are termed 32′ stops due to the approximate length of tubing necessary to produce the lowest C. These low notes are important enough that even smaller organs without them often seek to emulate their sound digitally or with resultant tones.

 The organ is not, however, without its difficulties.
 The construction and installation (not to mention maintenance) of a large organ with 32′ stops can easily exceed US$ 1 million.
 Furthermore, once built, an organ can only be moved at an expense rivaling that of its initial construction, leaving any hall or performance space without an existing organ limited to digital imitations of often dubious quality.
 Taken together, all of this means that the subcontrabass register is quite often unavailable for any given performance.